OwenCorrigan76/Java-Templates-Tutorials/README.md

 * strings
 * varArgs

+To use these examples, clone this repo to your local machine and open it in your favorite IDE.
+The examples can be called from the `main` method in the `Main` class and are currently commented out.
+To run each example, simply uncomment the example you want to run and run the `Main` class.

-It is updated on a regular basis, and I hope you find it useful.
-If you have any questions or comments, please feel free to reach out to me.
+This repository is updated on a regular basis, and I hope you find it useful.
+If you have any questions or comments, please feel free to reach out.